Dorothy Jung Echols

-Dorothy Jung Echols (1916–1997) was an American scientist and educator.

-Echols worked in the petroleum industry from 1938 to 1946 before beginning a teaching career at Washington University in St. Louis in 1951, where she remained until her retirement in 1982.
-Echols remained active in geosciences until her death.
+Dorothy Jung Echols (September 9, 1916–February 4, 1997) was an American geologist, micropaleontologist, and educator.
+She worked in the petroleum industry from 1938 to 1946, a period during which relatively few women were employed as geologists.
+She later taught at Washington University in St. Louis from 1951 until her retirement in 1982.
+She died at the age of 80 in St. Louis, Missouri.

 Biography

-Echols was born in The Bronx, New York, on September 9, 1916.
-She grew up and attended high school in Brooklyn.
-As a high school student, Echols expressed interest in minerals.
+Echols was born in the Bronx, New York, on September 9, 1916.
+As a high school student, Echols developed an interest in minerals.
+She began a personal mineral collection in 1922, which later became part of New York University’s teaching collection.

-While attending New York University, she served as captain of the Varsity Swim team from 1934 to 1935 and was a member of the Women's Swimming Association, receiving the Florence Frankel Medal for swimming in 1935.
-She earned her Bachelor of Arts degree in geology from New York University in 1936.
+She graduated from New York University in 1936 with a Bachelor of Arts degree in geology.
+During her studies, she was captain of the varsity swim team from 1934 to 1935, a member of the Women's Swimming Association, and received the 1935 recipient of the Florence Frankel Medal for swimming.

-She later received her master's degree in geology from Columbia University in 1938.
-She then moved to Houston, Texas and secured a position at Republic Production Company, where she worked for three years as a geologist and micropaleontologist.
+She completed her master's degree in geology from Columbia University in 1938.
+She then moved to Houston, Texas, where she worked for three years as a geologist and micropaleontologist at Republic Production Company.

-In 1941, she married Leonard S. Echols, a research chemist working for Shell, at which point she moved with him to New York.
-Together, they had four children: Leonard S. Echols III, Jon Jung Echols, Lizette DePue Echols, and William Ring Echols.
+In 1941, she married Leonard S. Echols, a research chemist at Shell, and moved to New York.
+They had four children: Leonard S. Echols III, Jon Jung Echols, Lizette DePue Echols, and William Ring Echols.

-Between 1941 and 1942, she was the assistant to the chief geologist at the Texas Company in New York.
+Between 1941 and 1942, she was an assistant to the chief geologist at the Texas Company in New York.
 In 1942, the family moved to St. Louis.
 From 1946 to 1951, Echols worked as a geologic consultant for Pond Fork Oil and Gas Company.
-In 1948, she became a laboratory instructor at Washington University in the Department of Geology.
-In 1951, she was hired as a research associate in the department to fill the position previously held by her colleague, Betty Kellet Nadeau.
-She continued to teach there until her retirement in 1982.
+In 1948, she became a laboratory instructor in the Department of Geology at Washington University.
+In 1951, she was hired as a research associate in the department to fill the position previously held by Betty Kellet Nadeau.
+She remained on the faculty until her retirement in 1982.

-Her husband, Leonard, who was Shell's chief engineer in St. Louis, died in 1963.
+Her husband, Leonard, who served as Shell's chief engineer in St. Louis, died in 1963.

-Her personal mineral collection, begun in 1922, later formed the basis of New York University's teaching collection.

-Echols was diagnosed with lung cancer in early 1997, which led to her death on February 4, 1997.
+Echols was diagnosed with lung cancer in early 1997, and died on February 4, 1997.